Death is a Master from Russia

 Igor Pomerantsev

-The following essay by Igor Pomerantsev was brought first to the attention of the editors of The Oxonian, published on 10.8.2022 by the translator Kate Tsurkan, who, along with her colleagues, has been working to place Ukranian authors in English-language outlets.
+The following essay by Igor Pomerantsev was brought first to the attention of the editors of The Oxonian, published on 10.8.2022 by Kate Tsurkan, who, along with her colleagues, has been working to place Ukranian authors in English-language outlets.
 The essay was translated from Russian by Frank Williams.

 Igor Pomerantsev